joolstorrentecalo/gitlab-foss/doc/user/group/access_and_permissions.md

 1. On the left sidebar, select **Settings > Repository**.
 1. Expand the **Pre-defined push rules** section.
 1. Select the settings you want.
-1. Select **Save push rules**.
+1. Select **Save Push Rules**.

 In GitLab 15.3 and earlier, to configure push rules for a group:

 1. On the left sidebar, select **Push rules**.
 1. Select the settings you want.
-1. Select **Save push rules**.
+1. Select **Save Push Rules**.

 The group's new subgroups have push rules set for them based on either:

 - The closest parent group with push rules defined.
-- Push rules set for the entire instance, if no parent groups have push rules defined.
+- Push rules set at the instance level, if no parent groups have push rules defined.

 ## Restrict Git access protocols